r-devel/r-dev-web/CRAN/QA/BDR/M1mac/M1mac/README.txt

     accepting -std=gnu23.
 - External software is (mainly) kept up-to-date -- see above.
     This includes Java 21 and cmake, currently 4.1.1.
-    OpenMPI is installed for Rmpi, bigGP and pbdMPI, currently 5.0.7.
+    OpenMPI is installed for Rmpi, bigGP, pbdMPI and pbdSLAP, currently 5.0.8.
 - Package INLA is installed -- requires a binary install on Macs.
 - Recently the CRAN M1 checks have OpenMP enabled.